Cambridge Academy of English ( CAE )

 Photographs and Videos

-1. Lessons cannot be filmed or otherwise recorded in any way without written permission of the Principal or Director of Studies.
+1. Lessons cannot be filmed or otherwise recorded in any way without written permission of a Director.

 2. CAE may take video or still photographs of students for promotional purposes.